emicklei/melrose/docs/cli.md

 ### inspecting

-If the HTTP URL has the query parameter `action=inspect` then `melrōse` will print inspection details.
+If the HTTP URL has the query parameter `action=inspect` then `melrōse` will print inspection details of the selected expression.